What is homeopathy?

 Homeopathy was a dominant medical system in the U.S. in the 19th century.
 It was gradually replaced by what Hahnemann termed "allopathy," that is, a system of medicine based on substances that directly counter symptoms, rather than increasing them in hopes of stimulating the body's healing response.

-Dr. Weil feels that homeopathy has value, even if it merely evokes a placebo response.
+Dr. Weil feels that homeopathic medicine has value, even if it merely evokes a placebo response.
 If that response does indeed heal then it has great value - in other words, rather than discounting the placebo response, physicians should exploit it as a safe, effective way to treat disease.

 Iris Bell, M.D., Ph.D., has been the director of research at the Arizona Center for Integrative Medicine and is also a trained homeopathic practitioner.
 Dr. Bell recommends treating yourself with homeopathic remedies only for acute problems that are likely to be self-limited.
 Dr. Weil agrees.
 Only a highly trained and experienced homeopath can determine which of the available remedies would be right for a specific patient in any given chronic health condition.
 Therefore, it is of great concern that individuals may try to self-treat a condition with homeopathy that should be treated by a medical doctor.
 As far as internet advertising of homeopathic treatments goes, in general, if you have a serious health problem, Dr. Weil suggests you rely on the advice of health professionals rather than on remedies promoted on the web.